Infinite torsion in Griffiths groups: Proof of Theorems and

-\begin{proof}[Proof of Corollary \ref{cor:torsion}] For $n\geq 5$, the projective bundle formula shows that the smooth complex projective variety $X\times JC\times \CP^{n-5}$, where $C$ and $X$ are as in the proof of Theorem \ref{thm:JC}, has infinite $2$-torsion in $\Griff^{i}$ for all $3\leq i\leq n-2$.
+\begin{corollary} For any $n\geq 5$ and any $3\leq i\leq n-2$, there is a smooth complex projective $n$-fold $X$ with infinite torsion (in fact $2$-torsion) in $\Griff^i(X)$. \end{corollary} \begin{proof} For $n\geq 5$, the projective bundle formula shows that the smooth complex projective variety $X\times JC\times \CP^{n-5}$, where $C$ and $X$ are as in the proof of Theorem \ref{thm:JC}, has infinite $2$-torsion in $\Griff^{i}$ for all $3\leq i\leq n-2$.
 This proves the corollary. \end{proof}